 - 1. To this end, the School will: - Use teachable moments within a progressive discipline approach to address inappropriate behaviour, and consider mitigating and other factors; - Have in place processes and strategies to identify and respond to bullying when it happens; - Restorative Practices are in place to support prevention and intervention practices; - Communicate the progressive discipline approach to the school community and the procedures in place to support the student. - 2.
-The School supports the use, in a timely manner and using a whole school approach, of the following evidence-informed interventions and support strategies: - Restorative practices; - Discussion with Board Social Worker (Mental Health Leader); - Referral of students to school Youth Worker or out to Mental Health Counsellor (secondary);
+The School supports the use, in a timely manner and using a whole school approach, of the following evidence-informed interventions and support strategies: - Restorative practices; - Discussion with Board Social Worker (Mental Health Leader); - · Referral of students to school Youth Worker; - Referral of students to the Board Mental Health and Addictions Nurse; - Supporting students by working with outside agencies such as Children's Mental Health, Kinark, Counseling Services of Belleville and District, Community Living, etc.